 - Sensory and /or physical.

-If a problem is identified in one of these areas, the child will be put on the SEN register at School Action and individual targets will be written to support the child.
+If a problem is identified in one of these areas, the child will be put on the SEND register at SEN Support and individual targets will be written to support the child.
 These targets are written in the form of a PLP (Personal Learning Plan), are reviewed termly and are discussed with parents at Parent/ Teacher interviews.
 Targets are also sent home and parents are invited to contribute to them.
 Parents receive the outcome of these targets each term and an end of year report on their child's achievements.
-10% of children are on the register at this level.
+12% of children are on the register at this level.

 With the advice and support of these outside agencies, a child who still fails to make progress will be considered for assessment by an educational psychologist.
 This can lead to the child being considered for statutory assessment which may lead to an Education, Health and Care plan (EHC plan) being awarded.
 Parents and (where possible) children are fully included in this process and contribute to the information gathering.
-Children who currently have a Statement will be phased onto an EHC plan by the Local Authority as they move up to a new key stage.
-1% of children in school have a Statement of educational needs.
+2% of children in school have an EHC Plan.